 Discover two separate incredible caverns, Lincoln Caverns and Whisper Rocks, near Raystown Lake.
 A wide variety of speleothems (cave formations), including delicate crystals, sparkling stalactites and massive flowstones await around every turn.
 Children can suit up like a true spelunker and move through the simulated Kids Cave Crawl.
 Lincoln Caverns is located three miles west of Huntingdon on Route 22.

 Lost River Caverns is a natural limestone cavern that was discovered in the late 1800s and opened for tours in 1930.
 Experience the wonder of abundant crystal formations, an underground river and five unique chambers at the Lost River Caverns.
 Guided walking tours last 30 to 45 minutes and cover approximately 1,200 feet of paved, well-lit walkways.
 Tour highlights include the Crystal Chapel, which has hosted dozens of weddings since 1949, and the Lost River.
 Lost River Caverns is located in Hellertown, south of Bethlehem off I-78 at Exit 21.

 Woodward Cave - Pennsylvania Wilds

-Known as “The Big One,” Woodward Cave features the “Tower of Babel,” the largest stalagmite in Pennsylvania.
-Enjoy the splendor of five large rooms on a guided tour.
-Woodward Cave is located in Centre County off of Route 45.
+Known as “The Big One,” Woodward Cave’s nickname reflects its five spacious rooms.
+One of the most prevalent caverns in Pennsylvania, it features the 14-foot “Tower of Babel,” the largest stalagmite in Pennsylvania.
+During a guided tour, see the Ballroom, actually used for square dances and banquets, and the Square Room, home to delicate and rare Helictites and cave coral.
+Woodward Cave is located in Centre County off Route 45.